-As one should be proper ready for this examination, it takes lot of time and dedication which may not be possible for everyone.
-Even just preparing for charm to become IAS or IPS is not a good idea as your 30-35 year will be taken by the Government of India and you will have to work where you may not like.
+As one should be properly ready for this examination, it takes lot of time and dedication which may not be possible for everyone.
+Even just preparing for a charm to become IAS or IPS is not a good idea as your 30-35 year will be taken by the Government of India and you will have to work where you may not like.

-1. Prelims- first step comes Prelims that usually happens every in June month.
-In this 2 papers are taken by UPSC.
+1. Prelims- the first step comes Prelims that usually happens every in June month.
+In these 2 papers are taken by UPSC.
 First paper – General Knowledge in which 100 questions are asked each of 2 marks means total 200 marks and the next exams happens on the same day is of General Aptitude – It is of 200 marks divided among 80 questions.

 2. Mains- There are important seven papers of subjective type plus 2 language papers of qualifying in nature.
-Out of seven papers, two papers are from optional subject that you choose.
+Out of seven papers, two papers are from an optional subject that you choose.

-There 2 other papers that are qualifying in nature is of English language and one other language you can choose and qualify.
+There 2 other papers that are qualifying in nature is of the English language and one other language you can choose and qualify.
 Both are taken with and before the seven Main papers.

 Then, comes Paper-I- Essay writing in which two essays you have to write.
-The paper is divided into 2 parts and in each part there are 4 titles and anyone you can select and write 1000 words on it.
-This is very important section to score based on your knowledge and understanding on the topic so wisely choose the topic is important.
+The paper is divided into 2 parts and in each part, there are 4 titles and anyone you can select and write 1000 words on it.
+This is a very important section to score based on your knowledge and understanding on the topic so wisely choose the topic is important.

 Paper-II- General Studies in which Indian Heritage, Culture, Geography, History related questions are asked.
 You have to give your answers within 3 hours.
 These topics you have to read for prelims also so be prepare form your initial days of preparation.

 Paper-III- Governance, Constitution, Polity, Social Justice and International relations.
-You must have read these subjects from the beginning, so just writing of answers is required that’s why i told to make habit of writing.
+You must have read these subjects from the beginning, so just writing of answers is required that’s why I told to make habit of writing.

-Paper-IV- Technology, Economic development, Biodiversity Environment, Security and disaster.
+Paper-IV- Technology, Economic Development, Biodiversity Environment, Security and disaster.
 These subjects are also required to read for prelims.

 Then comes, Paper VI & Paper VII- Optional paper- These two papers are taken from one optional subject you choose.
 There are 48 optional subjects out of which one you have to select and most of them are regional language subjects including English and Sanskrit.
-Below i have provided the detailed syllabus of each optional subject. download and take print of it.
+Below I have provided the detailed syllabus of each optional subject. download and take print of it.

-You can choose language or related to your background to score more as these optional subjects can let you score more and increase your rank.
+You can choose a language or related to your background to score more as these optional subjects can let you score more and increase your rank.
 So, you choose the subject wisely.

 Each paper from Paper-1 to Paper-VII are of 250 marks and each paper contains 20 questions for which you have to give 200-250 word answer within 180 minutes of time.

-- Total score of subjective papers – 250*7= 1750 marks
+- A total score of subjective papers – 250*7= 1750 marks

-Then, comes an Interview– It is taken by those who clears Mains.
+Then, comes an Interview– It is taken by those who clear Mains.
 The ratio in this usually 1:2 means out of 2 candidates only 1 will appear in the final list.
 This is also important in its aspect in which 5 individual panel sits each has 75 marks to give the candidate.
 That means you have to score in Interview out of 275 marks.
 In UPSC Interview, you don’t generally fail but if you score less, it may difficult to make in the final list.

 That means total score comes out of 2025 marks and you will decide what service you are going to join based on the final cutoff.
 Best of luck for the preparation – Click here again to download UPSC syllabus with details chapter-wise topics